HebeHH/ysc2229-examples/README.md

   comments with explanations of their ket components and intended functionality.

+## Running REPL for the project

+TODO: explain how utop works

 ## Essential configuration files

 In order to have the smooth experience when working with the project,